bartr/coral-gitops-template/README.md

-# Retail Edge - 18 Cluster Test

-- Create 18 clusters in `18-fleet` for testing
-- Run `create.sh`
-- Run `delete.sh` to clean up
+# Coral GitOps Template

+- This is used to bootstrap Coral GitOps repos